 "Alright.
 I'll see you shortly after I'm done with the meeting.
 Hopefully, I'll be delivering great news."

 It was hard for Stella not to have noticed the despair in Wizard's voice.
-She knew he loved his son, just as much as he despised his ways, ways...that were a direct result of his parents' disobedience to the Universe.
-They had two missions to produce one result, but in the process of fulfilling it...fell in love with one another.
-Said love became bigger than the overall objective and this was simply unacceptable behavior.
+She knew he loved his son, just as much as he despised his ways, ways that directly resulted from his parents' disobedience to the Universe.
+They had two missions to produce one result, but in fulfilling it fell in love with one another.
+The said love became bigger than the overall aim and this was simply unacceptable behavior.
 They had to be made to utterly regret such a decision, so a child would be born that would not only tear them apart but would wreak havoc everywhere he appeared via his mother's enlightenment.
 Though it seemed unfair to Stella, to Wizard and Nature it was what they deserved.
 They knew that what they were thinking of doing was wrong and that the thought should have remained in their heads.
-But they willingly chose to act upon it and now...they were paying the price for having done so.
+But they willingly acted upon it and now, they were paying the price for having done so.

-Stella made it to Stratosphere's warehouse and parked her Hummer next to his white and gold 2019 S560 Maybac.
-She got out of her vehicle and proceeded to walk towards the door of the warehouse.
+Stella made it to Stratosphere's warehouse and parked her Hummer next to his white and gold 2019 S560 Maybach.
+She got out of her vehicle and walked towards the door of the warehouse.
 She felt his presence like she knew he felt hers.
 Once she got close to the door in question, it opened.
 She strutted through it like she owned the place.
 Though this would be her first time meeting the man that was responsible for so much death and destruction, she possessed absolutely no fear in doing so.
-She felt he was no more powerful than she was, in fact, she believed that being a woman gave her a slight advantage...this was more so just the woman within cheering her on.
+She felt he was no more powerful than she was.
+In fact, she believed that being a woman gave her a slight advantage.
+This was the woman within cheering her on.

 "My, my.
-The photos I've seen of you pale in comparison to what I'm seeing in the flesh...very impressive.
+The photos I've seen of you pale compared to what I'm seeing in the flesh.
+Very impressive.
 Very impressive indeed."

 "Thanks," Stella said nonchalantly, "Anyway.
-Is there any chance of us walking away from here with a solution that doesn't involve us trying to kill one another sometime in the not so distant future?"
+Is there any chance of us walking away from here with a solution that doesn't involve us trying to kill one another in the not-so-distant future?"